 If the translator deems it necessary, he or she may decide to write out acronyms in full.
 Whereas in the case of a translation intended for a specialist readership, such explanations would be superfluous.
 Another example is the use of English terminology in texts in other languages: depending on the intended readership, the translator may retain these terms with no additional explanation or add clarification in the target language.

 Another consideration when translating for “consumers” is “popularization” (adapting scientific data for a non-specialist audience) and the associated risks.
 The translator's challenge is to choose suitable vocabulary while ensuring that no essential information is inadvertently omitted.

 In terms of actual working methods, the translator will use different terminology databases depending on whether the text is intended for an expert audience or a readership with no specialist knowledge of the subject area.
 The linguist may also use the same tools but carefully select the most appropriate terminology and expressions for the end readers of his or her work.

 Pharmaceutical texts can therefore be translated not only from one language to another, but also from one language register to another.
 The translator must keep this in mind and deliver a text that is clear, understandable and, most importantly, perfectly adapted to the target readers’ level of scientific knowledge.

-Acolad works with expert translators who specialize in the life sciences sector.
-If you have a life sciences translation project, please contact us - we would be happy to discuss it with you!
+At Acolad, we work with a network of expert translators who specialize in the life sciences sector.
+If you have a pharmaceutical translation project, please contact us - we would be happy to discuss it with you!